And greetings to you once again, music lovers, thrill seekers, conversationalists all across the fruited plane.

 I don't think this is any different.

-I mean, if you're gay and you want to marry somebody who's gay, marry somebody who's gay, that's your business.
+I mean, if you're gay and you want to marry somebody who's gay, marry somebody who's gay.

 What is the business of the state government or the federal government telling me who I can and can't marry?

-You um you are serious with this question you want to equate interracial marriage to uh homosexual marriage.
+You want to equate interracial marriage to homosexual marriage.

-Yeah, I think I think that a person should be able to make their own personal decision.
+Yeah, I think that a person should be able to make their own personal decisions.

 I think actually this should be something the Republican Party should be in support of.